kuper0201/NVMon/README.md

 |PWR|States of Power|Watt|210.00W / 250.00W|

 # Features
-- The window is always at the top.
+- The window is always at the top
-- Use less display.
+- Use less display
-- Cross Platform.(tested with Linux and Windows10)
+- Cross Platform(tested with Linux and Windows10)

 # How to install
 1. The NVIDIA-SMI is required, so the NVIDIA driver must be installed.
 (NVIDIA-SMI is included in NVDIA driver)